kogcyc/parabin/readme.md

 # parabin

-**Parabin** is a command-line Python generator for parametric 3D-printed drawer organizers.
+**parabin** is a command-line Python generator for parametric 3D-printed drawer organizers.
 It creates OpenSCAD files with optional screw holes, bottom floors, and rounded corners — perfect for organizing with style and precision.

 ## Features